azlen/poietic/README.md

 and 20% of people contribute 5

 you would need 5000 - 6000 contributors to get over 10,000 sprites.
 Hopefully we can bring the average higher than 2 per person through gamification and rewards.
 Rewards would be similar to monetary rewards but are gained through participating in the crowdsourcing campaign.

+And good luck if even 50% of those 10,000 sprites are any good !